rebecca1230/IntrotoIM/finalProject/journal.md

     gameStage = "PLAY";
   }
 ```

+However, the attempt failed.
+The console was displaying "redOn", indicating that I have pressed the red button.
+However, that was not true, I was not touching the red button.

 <p align="center">
   <img src="redOn.png" height="200">

-The console displayed "redOn", indicating that I have pressed the red button.
-However, that was not true, I was not touching the red button.

 # April 27 Tuesday